-It is strange that while on one hand we have been unable to deal with this fundamental contradiction for decades, periodically there are calls for introducing policies like ‘presumed’ consent wherein all individuals who are brain dead are presumed to have agreed to donation unless they have expressed an explicit wish against this in their lifetime (15)IJME ref).
+It is strange that while on the one hand we have been unable to deal with this fundamental contradiction for decades, periodically there are calls for introducing policies like ‘presumed’ consent wherein all individuals who are brain dead are presumed to have agreed to donation unless they have expressed an explicit wish against this in their lifetime (15)IJME ref).
 This is yet again a reflection of how the debate around end of life care in India often is informed more by the need for organs from the dead rather than the end of life care paradigm.

 Shroff and Navin suggest legal remedies to correct this situation.
 These include a new version of The Registration of Birth & Deaths Act, 1969, and a modification of the brain death form prescribed under THOA (8).
 These are important suggestions but the question is who will lobby for them?
 The transplant community which acted decisively on pushing legislation for and promoting deceased donation will have to partly share the burden.
 They may have to join forces with the growing movement for dignified end of life care which has successfully fought a prolonged legal battle on the issue.
-Of course, the State which promotes deceased donation can be the key player to take this forward by actively seeking legal sanction on the matter.
+Of course, the State, which promotes deceased donation, can be the key player to take this forward by actively seeking legal sanction on the matter.

 There is already a growing discomfort with the fact that due to the domination of the private sector, deceased donations in India are largely serving the interests of the rich and powerful.
 Thus, almost 25 years after the promulgation of THOA, if we don't correct this fundamental incongruity, the charge that for all the lofty claims about the goodness of deceased donation, we have a narrow, utilitarian interest in the organs of the dead will unfortunately sound true.
-Thus Shroff and Navin’s public plea through the pages of this journal to urgently correct this obvious and dangerous dichotomy is critical long over due.
+Thus, Shroff and Navin’s public plea through the pages of this journal to urgently correct this obvious and dangerous dichotomy is critical and long over due.

 References